Wambui-Kibathi/Look-book/README.md

 # Features
 1. Outfit Display: Browse a collection of various fashion outfits.

+2. Outfits: Clicking on the displayed outfits, reveals the outfits description.

 2. Filtering: Filter outfits by style category (e.g., Formal, Casual, Preppy, Western, Maximalist).

 3. Liking System: Mark outfits as liked/un-liked, with a dedicated "Favorites" section to view all liked items.

-4. Complementary Items: Clicking on an outfit reveals a section for complementary products, enhancing the user's fashion exploration.
+4. Complementary Items: Clicking on the discover more items-button reveals a section for complementary products, enhancing the user's fashion exploration.

 5. Search Functionality: Easily search outfits by name or description.